SKS model

 >The application is responsible for the storage and availability of the SKS object in the repository of choice (database, file system, directory, NAS, cloud, etc.).

 Optionally, such as in the case of Trust Service Providers, during the SKS object creation process, authentication can be added such that a password must be provided before the keys in an SKS object can be used.
-SKS objects use 256-bit AES-GCM encryption for confidentiality and integrity protection.
-SHA-512 is also used for further integrity protection.
-See Per-Key Authorization.

 Limitation and scalability

-Because the SKS objects are stored external to the cryptographic module (but must be individually inserted back into the HSM before use), there is no capacity limitation from an HSM perspective.
+Because the SKS objects are stored external to the cryptographic module (but must be individually inserted back into the crypto module before use), there is no capacity limitation from an HSM perspective.
 The only scalability limitation would be based upon the number of SKS operations to be performed simultaneously (that is, SKS object creation/extract/insert, and resulting cryptographic operations).